snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ### Inquiring about Job Information and Adjusting the Rate Limiter

 The executor plugin for SLURM uses unique job names to inquire about job status.
 It ensures inquiring about job status for the series of jobs of a workflow does not put too much strain on the batch system's database.
 Human readable information is stored in the comment of a particular job.
 It is a combination of the rule name and wildcards.
-You can ask for it with the `sacct` or `squeue` commands, e.g.:
+You can ask for it with the `sacct` or `squeue` commands, for example:

 ``` console
 sacct -o JobID,State,Comment%40